-Problem: Our current method of selecting at-large members of the National Committee is known as plurality voting.
-Delegates may vote for only as many candidates as there are seats to fill (in this case five) and the top ranking candidates, sometimes with less than majority support, win the seats.
+Background: Our current method of selecting at-large members of the National Committee is known as plurality voting.
+Delegates may vote for only as many candidates as there are seats to fill (in this case five) and the top ranking candidates win the seats even if they do not enjoy majority support.